Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/rhel.md

     $ sudo systemctl start postgresql
     ```

-3. Switch to PostgreSQL user and launch PostgreSQL
+3. Switch to PostgreSQL user and launch PostgreSQL.

     ```
     $ sudo -i -u postgres
     $ psql
     ```

-4. Create a Kong database with a username and password
+4. Create a Kong database with a username and password.

 > ⚠️**Note**: Make sure the username and password for the Kong Database are
 > kept safe.
 We have used a simple username and password for illustration purposes only.
 Note the database name, username and password for later.